goharbor/community/proposals/new/webhook.md

 This feature should support:

-1. User could define his own policy which includes multiple events and multiple event handlers such as http handler and email handler(P1).
+1. User could define his own policy which includes multiple events and multiple event handlers such as http handler.
 2. And the event define should be extensible. pushing image event is in need for CICD. but other events should be implemented easily including finishing scanning image, finishing replicate, delete image and so on.
-3. The logs of the jobs of event triggered should be recorded, these logs  should contain the http request and http response, and could be shown on UI.
+3. The logs of the jobs of event triggered should be recorded, these logs  should contain the http request and http response, and could be shown on UI as Job log.
-4. The hook request should be retried after failed.
-Now the retry time is 3 only when error is a kind of network error.
+4. The hook request should be retried after failed. we will use backoff mechanism to control the rate of delay time. and make max retry time configurable.
 5. Webhook will be implemented in JobService framework if needed.
+6. Adding a system configuration to enable or disable the webhook function globally. and this flag will be checked when event triggered.

 ## Rationale